Tom Cochrane

-Thomas William Cochrane (/ˈkɒkrən/ KOK-rən; born May 14, 1953) is a Canadian singer-songwriter and musician best known as the frontman of rock band Red Rider and for his work as a solo singer-songwriter.
+Thomas William Cochrane (/ˈkɒkrən/ KOK-rən; born May 14, 1953) is a Canadian musician best known as the frontman of rock band Red Rider and for his work as a solo singer-songwriter.
 Cochrane has won eight Juno Awards.
 He is a member of the Canadian Music Hall of Fame, an officer of the Order of Canada, and has an honorary doctorate from Brandon University.
 In September 2009, he was inducted onto Canada's Walk of Fame.

 Life and career

 Early life

 Cochrane was born in the mining town of Lynn Lake, Manitoba.
 His father was a bush pilot.
-When he was four years old, he and his family moved to Acton, Ontario and then to Etobicoke (present-day Toronto).
+When he was four years old, he and his family moved to Acton, Ontario and then to Oakville.

 Red Rider

 After meeting at the El Mocambo tavern in Toronto, Cochrane joined the Canadian rock band Red Rider in 1978 and served as their lead singer and main songwriter for more than ten years.
-Red Rider included Ken Greer, Jeff Jones, Peter Boynton, Rob Baker, Arvo Lepp, Steve Sexton, Bjorn Anderson, Ken Spider Sinnaeve, Kier Brownstone, Randall Correall and Bill Bell.
+Red Rider included Ken Greer, Jeff Jones, Peter Boynton, Rob Baker, Arvo Lepp, Steve Sexton, Bjorn Anderson, Ken Spider Sinnaeve, Kier Brownstone, Randall Correall, and Bill Bell.
 Bruce Allen managed the band from their debut until 1985.
 Cochrane recorded six studio albums with Red Rider plus a live album, a best-of album, and a box set.
 By 1986, the band was billed as "Tom Cochrane & Red Rider".
 He would later refer to this period of his career as a stretch of "manageable success" before the release of Mad Mad World.

 In 2002, Cochrane reunited with his former Red Rider bandmates Greer and Jones and continues to perform with them.